 Summary of Chapter 2:

 (Okonkwo’s world, like Oedipus’s ancient Greek world, is one in which faults are constantly punished, and he is punished for his three errors.)
 The night is dark and moonless, and the narrator claims that the darkness terrified even the bravest of the Igbo.
 At night, the woodland is a creepy area.
 Okonkwo suspects that a conflict is on the cards: he’s a renowned fighter, and war allows him to gain more respect.
 But the competition is solved peacefully, and Okonkwo accepts a boy from his neighboring tribe.
 Ikemefuna is handed to Nwoye’s mother after being taken home with Okonkwo.
-The youngster is homesick and perplexed why he has been separated from his family.
+The youngster is homesick and perplexed as to why he has been separated from his family.
 However, he became friends with Noy and opened his eyes to a new world of light.

 Summary of Chapter 3: